vault27/Foundation/ethernet.md

 - 10 Gbps - 10 Gig Ethernet - 10GBASE-T - 802.3an - Cooper - 100 m
 If we connect two devices on one level of OSI model then we use crossover cable: switch-switch hub-hub router-router
 If we connect two devices on different levels of OSI model, then we use straight-through cable: router-switch, hub-PC, switch-hub
-Crossover acble: 1 goes to 3, 2 goes to six
+Crossover acble: 1 goes to 3, 2 goes to 6
 Auto MDI-X technology on adapters switch automatically to correct cable type
 The UTP cables differ in the following parameters:
 - Twists per centimeter - the more the better protection against EMI